Infinite staircases for Hirzebruch surfaces: Embedding obstructions from exceptional spheres

 where $V_b(z): = \sqrt{\frac z{1-b^2}}$ denotes the volume obstruction.

+{ \begin{REMark} \normalfont A key point in our analysis of staircases is the result in \cite[Theorem~1.8]{AADT} that the geometry of the target $H_b$ determines the accumulation point $\acc(b)$ of any staircase via \eqref{eqn:accb}.
+This result is valid (and the proof is the same) when the target $X$ is any blow up of $\CP^2_1$ by balls of sizes $b_1,\dots, b_N$, provided that we replace $3-b$ by $3-\sum_i b_i$ and $1-b^2$ by the volume $1-\sum_i b_i^2$. $\er$ \end{REMark} }

-\begin{definition} An obstruction $\mu_{\bE,b}$ is said to be {\bf nontrivial at $z$} if $\mu_{\bE,b}(z)> V_b(z)$, and {\bf live at $z$} if it is nontrivial and equals the ellipsoid embedding function $c_{H_b}$ at $z$.
+\begin{DEFN} An obstruction $\mu_{\bE,b}$ is said to be {\bf nontrivial at $z$} if $\mu_{\bE,b}(z)> V_b(z)$, and {\bf live at $z$} if it is nontrivial and equals the capacity function $c_{H_b}$ at $z$.
 Further, it is said to {\bf block $b$} if it is nontrivial at the accumulation point $\acc(b)$, that is, if